stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Okay, yeah.
-I'll give you a point for successfully describing a sterile room.But how do you achieve a sterile environment?
+I'll give you a point for successfully describing a sterile environment.But how do you achieve a sterile environment?

 #### BEN

-*(crosstalk)* Hang on a minute, I didn't get the possible-- the option!
+Hang on a minute, I didn't get __[stammers]__ the possible-- the option!

 #### TIM